marhu98/Modular-Tables/README.md

 In his video, he explains how we the classical multiplication tables we all know and love can be drawn in a very beautiful way, such as the one below:

+## Important:
-## Graphics are generated in svg format, to make gifs follow the steps below.
+#### Graphics are generated in svg format, to make gifs follow the steps below.
 In jupyter you can just call the animate method:
 ```
 a = Animate_mod(4,[3,200],put_numbers=False,size=500, color="#0d6d4d")
 a.animate()